skybluemagic-io/Img2Obj/README.md

+## This code converts the image to 3D Obj.

-# Works with Python 3.8
+## Works with Python 3.8

-# ↓ When executing, rewrite the path and file name.
+## ↓ When executing, rewrite the path and file name.

 "